cpp981/QR-Generator/README.md

 # QR Generator

-  ### A simple QR generator using the Milon/Barcode PHP library
+  ### A simple app to generate a QR code using the Milon/Barcode PHP library